 Students holding bachelor's degrees are eligible for admission.
 Applicants should have a strong background in a natural science such as biology or psychology, mathematics, or computer science.
 A research background and strong letters of recommendation are also major determinants of admission.

 Students should apply directly to the Program in Neuroscience by accessing the Indiana University Graduate School 's Electronic Application Server .
 All applicants should indicate their area of research interest and list names of the core faculty members with whom they would like to work.
 Applicants, of course, are free to write individual faculty members to request reprints of articles and other details of research.
 Applications must include a complete entrance form, three letters of recommendation, scores on the Graduate Record Examination (GRE), and an undergraduate transcript.
 Transcripts should be mailed to the Program in Neuroscience, Graduate Admissions, 1101 E. 10th St., Bloomington, IN 47405-7007.
 At least one score on the current GRE scale should be 160 or above (this corresponds to 600 on the old scale).
 This would equate to at least 160 verbal or 148 quantitative on the new computer-based tests.
 Reference: School Code 1324; Department Code 0213.
 If your native language is not English, you are required to demonstrate your level of English proficiency by taking the TOEFL and submitting your scores.
 A minimum TOEFL of 600 (paper-based test), 250 (computer-based test) or 100 (TOEFL Internet-based test) is needed for admission.
-The deadline for domestic applicants is January 1 and the International Applicant deadline is December 1.
+The deadline for all applications, both Domestic and International, is now December 1.
 The Program in Neuroscience accepts students for the fall semester only.
 Students wanting to pursue a double major also must apply to the admissions committee of the other participating department.
-Students wanting to apply to the Department of Psychological & Brain Sciences may also apply by accessing the IU electronic application as mentioned above at Electronic Application Server .
+For example, students wanting to apply to the Department of Psychological & Brain Sciences may also apply by accessing the IU electronic application as mentioned above at Electronic Application Server.